 Marketers and podcast creators can build a better user experience, and advertisers can create more targeted offers

 - In the pop culture genres of Music and TV & Movies podcasts, 61% of listeners consider themselves extremely interested in the topic.
-On the other hand in the genres of Society & Cultures, Arts and Business podcasts extremely interested users are below 30% of all the listeners (respectively 28%, 29%, and 24%).
+On the other hand, in the genres of Society & Cultures, Arts and Business podcasts extremely interested users are below 30% of all the listeners (respectively 28%, 29%, and 24%).

-- Despite having various levels of avid fans all the main podcasts genres have a solid listenership base, primarily in the range of 50-60 million total fans.
+- Despite having various levels of avid fans, all the main podcasts genres have a solid listenership base, primarily in the range of 50-60 million total fans.
 Podcast hosts and content creators have a big role to play when working on listener engagement for its own show.

 - A high diversity of shows allows every listener to find a show corresponding to their interests.
-Popularity impacts also the entire industry as users who start listening become quickly engaged and listen to more shows to add to their listening applications.
+Popularity also impacts the entire industry as users who start listening become quickly engaged and listen to more shows to add to their listening applications.

 For example from a genre perspective